alexbadoi/whatsapp_service/README.md

 ## Chat Frontend Functions
 - Modify the chat box for better screen fit.
 - Add a favorites section to pin contacts.
-- Enhance the contact card to integrate user-specific information and tags from the database.
+- Enhance the contact card to integrate user-specific information and tags from the database (we need to display a database 'Tag' and basic contact info on left pane. see screenshot below with dashed line in red.
 - **Admin Screen:** Create a page where a user can request a QR code and register their WhatsApp.
 This page will handle the output from the WhatsApp service for QR code registration.
 -
 ![Alt text](./whatsapp-login.png)